U.S. flag

 Enhancing Healthcare Team Outcomes

-• Obtaining a thorough history and physical
+• Obtaining a thorough history and physical examinations.

-• Preparing to provide airway protection and vasopressor support if indicated
+• Preparing to provide airway protection and vasopressor support if indicated.

-• Consult with a toxicologist
+• Consulting with a medical toxicologist.

 Review Questions